-The toy Poodle is a replica of the standard-sized version.
+The toy Poodle is basically a replica of the standard-sized version.
 They stand less than 15 inches tall, yet they require as much grooming as larger Poodles.
-This is a sporting breed that does well in both agility and show competitions.
+This sporting breed does well in both agility and show competitions.
 They are smart, versatile, and adaptable dogs that can get along well with other animals in the household.

 22. Yorkshire Terrier

 This breed is the ultimate show star.
 Their coats of hair grow to ground level, their dainty movements make them look like they are prancing, and their soft, gentle eyes make up a perfect package that nobody can seem to resist.
-Yorkshire Terriers are often recognized as the most popular toy dog breed by various organizations throughout the United States.
+The Yorkshire Terrier is often recognized as the most popular toy dog breed by various organizations throughout the United States.

-We think that all the toy breeds on this list are worthy human companions that deserve just as much recognition as standard-size dog breeds.
+All the toy breeds on this list are worthy human companions that deserve just as much recognition as standard-size dog breeds.
 Each has their own unique features and personalities to discover, and they all make awesome pets that any family looking to adopt should consider.
-Which toy dog breed is your favorite and why?
-Share your vote with our community in our comments section!
+Which toy dog breed is your favorite, and why?
+Share your vote with our community!

 Featured Image Credit: rubanlena, Shutterstock